kanahia1/Boolian/README.md

 ## Features and UI
 1. Login Page
-   - Login with the provided user id and password
+   - Login with Google Sign In
-   - Powered by JWT tokens
+   - Integrated with Firebase

 2. Home page
-   - Shows all the exams assigned to the user
+   - Shows all the available courses
-   - The user can start an exam only on the correct timeslot
+   - Once a course is completed another course get unlocked
-   - Logout through button in the app bar
+   - Progress around Profile button displays progress

-3. Exam Page
+   - Logout through button in the Profile button

-   - The user can answer MCQ-based questions
+3. Starting Page
-   - The user can also view their progress
+   - Displays the structure of course
-   -
+   - Displays the title of course

  ![Frame 5](https://github.com/kanahia1/Boolian/assets/114223204/67de45aa-38f7-4fd7-8c5a-da59120327e8)

 5. Login Page